A complete guide to Edexcel GCSE Physics

 Magnetic fields, electromagnets, the motor effect, and (Higher Tier) the equation F = BIL.

-Topic 13: Electromagnetic induction (Triple only)
+Topic 13: Electromagnetic induction

 The generator effect, transformers, and the equation for transformer turns ratios.
 Higher Tier covers power transmission losses.
+Combined Science covers this topic too but in less depth than Triple.

 Topic 14: Particle model